DianaMayalo/FUTURE_DS_02/README.md

 ## Technologies Used
 - Microsoft Power BI: For data visualization and dashboard creation
 - Microsoft SQL Server: Used for data storage and processing
-- PostgreSQL: For raw data storage and retrieval
 - DAX (Data Analysis Expressions): For calculations and creating custom measures in Power BI
 - Power Query Editor: For data cleaning and transformations